FlintVN/FlintESPJVM/README.md

 ## FlintESPJVM
-This project implements [FlintJVM](https://github.com/FlintVN/FlintJVM) and is based on the ESP-IDF framework, It supports running and debugging java code on ESP32.
+FlintESPJVM brings the power of Java to ESP32 devices by implementing [FlintJVM](https://github.com/FlintVN/FlintJVM) on the ESP-IDF framework.
+This allows you to run and debug Java applications directly on ESP32 hardware.

 ![demo](images/demo1.avif)
-## Features
+## Key Features
 - Supports most Java bytecode instructions.
 - Supports debugging with [FlintJVM Debug](https://marketplace.visualstudio.com/items?itemName=ElectricThanhTung.flintjvm-debugger) VS Code extension via serial port.
 ## How to use
-### 1. Boards are supported
+### 1. Supported Boards
+FlintESPJVM is compatible with a variety of ESP32 boards, including:
 - Generic ESP32 Boards.
 - ESP32-C3FH4.
 - ESP32-C6FH4.